Commit to a Repository

 You need to be a project member and have the "Write" permission to be able to commit to the project repositories.
 Contact the project administrator if you're not sure you have it.

-On the project page, locate the repository you want to commit to.
-All project repositories are shown in widgets and also listed on the sidebar.
+On the project page, locate and open the repository you want to commit to.
+All project repositories are shown in widgets on the project page.

 Go back to the repository page.